chriswu77/LA-Apparel-Back-End/README.md

-# Project Catwalk (Back End)
+# LA Apparel (Back End)

 ## Motivation
-The goal of the back end portion of Project Catwalk (a retail e-commerce web app) was to create a microservice able to handle high volumes of production traffic.
+The goal of the back end portion of LA Apparel (a retail e-commerce web app) was to create a microservice able to handle high volumes of production traffic.

 ## Highlights
 - created a RESTful API using Node.js, Express and PostgreSQL